mikepan/GameEngineBook/text/03-LogicBricks.md

 >**Short Actions in the Long Run**
 >
 >Before the animation system redesign in Blender, it was only possible to have multiple actions for armatures and shape keys.
 Therefore, for any other animated action, people would create one really long action with different animations in different frame ranges.
-This still works well, but it's hard to manage if you ever need to change the length of one of the animations[md]you would have to update the start and end of all the actuators that were playing the other subanimations.
+This still works well, but it's hard to manage if you ever need to change the length of one of the animations - you would have to update the start and end of all the actuators that were playing the other subanimations.
 You may find yourself still using this technique in order to organize your file; however, sometimes a long action can be easier to manage than multiple small ones.

 The actuator will let you pick an action, set the frame range, and configure how you want to play it (see Figure 3.26).
-If you are planning to reuse this actuator[md]for example, for linked/shared Logic Bricks[md]you can leave the action blank and set it through the Python API during the game engine.
+If you are planning to reuse this actuator (for example, for linked/shared Logic Bricks) you can leave the action blank and set it through the Python API during the game engine.
 In Chapter 4, "Animation," we will use this actuator in a series of tutorials.

 ![Action actuator](../figures/Chapter3/Fig03-26.png "Action actuator")